naherzog/DLEEGfMRI/README.md

 🔗 https://osf.io/8sn9h/overview

 For starting training procees you need to

     1) Clone repository and create virtual environment

     2) Download data from OSF and move to data folder in your repository.

     3) edit base_directory in code/main_train.py

-    4) insert your wandb key in code/main_train.py
+    4) create wandb key and insert key in code/main_train.py

     5) run main_train.py